hgranlund/tsi-gpgpu/src/kNN/README.md

 Drawbacks:

 * Cannot represent imperfectly balanced kd-trees.
 This mens that the median cannot be calculated through heuristic methods, but enforces a tree optimized for fast queries.
-* Location of children and parents have to be recalculated for all basic traversing of the tree, with may reduce the performance of queries on the tree (foreshadowing...)
+* Location of children and parents have to be recalculated for all basic traversing of the tree, with may reduce the performance of queries on the tree.
+In order to eliminate this drawback, a index cache is computed before the search is performed.

 Given this representation of the kd-tree, the base kd-tree building algorithm can be expanded to the following: